 With regard to the value of costs included in the direct and indirect maintenance allowances in Schedule K, Aurizon Network has clarified that costs up to and including 2020-21 are consistent with the return on capital and depreciation costs assessed and approved by the QCA in the 2018 Decision.
-The costs in 2021-22 and 2022-23 are derived from the QCA amount in 2020-21.40 This has been confirmed through the financial models provided.
-As such, we are currently minded to accept the ballast undercutting costs included in Schedule K of the Revised UT5 DAAU.
+The costs in 2021-22 and 2022-23 are derived from the QCA amount in 2020-21.42 This has been confirmed through the financial models provided.
+As such, we consider the ballast undercutting costs included in Schedule K of the Revised UT5 DAAU would be appropriate to approve.
 We note that these costs may be subject to various adjustments as outlined in the Revised UT5 DAAU.